-The City of Hamilton has participated in an annual Tax Competitiveness Study since 2001.
-Each year, staff reports on the results of this study highlighting how Hamilton's property tax burden compares to other municipalities both for the current year and the trend experienced over the previous years.
+The City of Hamilton has participated in an annual tax competitiveness study since 2001.
+Each year, staff report on the results of this study highlighting how Hamilton's property tax burden compares to other municipalities both for the current year and the trend experienced over the previous years.

-This Report deals with the main focus of the study - comparison of relative taxes.
+Report FCS19023 deals with the main focus of the study - comparison of relative taxes.
 The full study will be made available through the City's website (www.hamilton.ca).

-Generally, when compared to the entire survey (which currently includes 111 Ontario municipalities ranging in population from 4,800 to 2.9M), Hamilton's ranking in relative tax burden, by major property class, remains "high" with the exception of Office Building and Large Industrial, which continue to be ranked "mid".
+Generally, when compared to the entire survey (which currently includes 111 Ontario municipalities ranging in population from 4,800 to 2.9 M), Hamilton's ranking in relative tax burden, by major property class, remains "high", with the exception of Office Building and Large Industrial, which continue to be ranked "mid".
 When compared to a smaller, more representative sample (either in population or location), the general trend shows that Hamilton's position, over the long-term, has improved.

-SUBJECT: 2017 Municipal Tax Competitiveness Study (FCS18021) (City Wide) - Page 2 of 15
+SUBJECT: 2018 Municipal Tax Competitiveness Study (FCS19023) (City Wide) - Page 2 of 16

 When comparing the tax burden on specific property classes to previous years, some improvements have been seen in Hamilton's position versus the comparators.
-Office Building and Large Industrial continue to be well below the comparator average (11% and 15%, respectively) and the neighbourhood shopping centre class has made improvements from a difference of 33% above the comparator average to 12% above the average.
-In the case of the Residential property class, over the last 10 years, Hamilton's position has improved from 11% above the compactor average in 2011 to 6% above the comparator average in 2017.
+Office Building and Large Industrial continue to be well below the comparator average (11% and 14%, respectively) and the Neighbourhood Shopping Centre class has made improvements from a difference of 25% above the comparator average in 2013 to 9% above the average in 2018.
+In the case of the Residential property class, over the last 10 years, Hamilton's position has improved from 11% above the comparator average in 2011 to 6% above the comparator average in 2018.